sf-wdi-21/notes/week-03/day-01-bootstrap-orm/dawn-bootstrap/readme.md

 The core library (e.g. `underscore.js`) is actually getting a lot of its logic from other files.
 Additionally, there might be assets or even optional components you can include which aren't core to the library.

 ####What's this `.min` thing?
 `.min` before the file extension, such as `.min.css` or `.min.js` just signals that all the whitespace has been taken out of the file and the variables have been renamed to be as short as possible.
 This is called **minification**.
 It is a very bad idea to try to read a minified file.
-Instead those files are only used in production when you want your libraries to be shortened.
+Instead, those files are only used in production when you want your libraries to be shortened.

 ###Requiring the Libraries